krbnite/krbnite.github.io/_posts/2019-09-13-Variable-Importance-Assessment-in-Random-Forest-Regressions.md

 In what follows are quotes and notes.

+# On Variable Importance (Philosophy)

 "Variable importance in regression is an important topic in applied statistics that keeps coming up in spite of critics who basically claim that the question should not have been asked in the first place."

+"Variable importance is not very well defined as a concept.
+Even in the well-developed linear model and the standard n>>p situation, there is no theoretically defined variable importance metric in the sense of a parametric quantity that a variable importance estimator should try to estimate."

+"In the absence of a clearly agreed true value, ad hoc proposals for empirical assessment of variable importance have been made, and desirability criteria for these have been formulated, for example, 'decomposition' of R2 into 'nonnegative contributions attributable to each regressor' has been postulated.
+Popular approaches for empirically assessing a variable’s importance include squared correlations (a completely marginal approach) and squared standardized coefficients (an approach conditional on all other variables in the model)."

+Given no clear definition of variable importance, and the plethora of choices available to define such a thing, one must be prudent.
+"Depending on the research question at hand, the focus of the variable importance assessment in regression can be explanatory or predictive importance or a mixture of both."
+What definition best suits your goals?
+(Heck, you can use more than one, as long as you clearly know what each measure means and what are its pros and cons.)

+For an intuition concerning what constitutes an explanatory measure of importance versus a predictive measure of importance, the authors provide two chains:
+1. `X2 -> X1 -> Y`
+2. `X2 <- X1 -> Y`

+Assuming
+all relationships are linear, the authors discuss that two variable importances often used with linear models (e.g., squares of standardized coefficients) would zero out the importance of X2 for both causal chains since, conditional on X1, X2 does not contribute any additional information to the prediction.
+Given this, do you consider this type of importance explanatory or predictive?
+It is neither, at least not purely.
+It makes sense for predictive purposes, but doesn't tell the whole story (e.g., if one removes X1, then a prediction is still possible as X2 will take X1's place).
+For explanatory purposes, it makes sense for causal chain (ii), since we see in that chain that X2 is only correlated with Y since both are driven by X1; thus, X2 should not be considered an important explanatory/causal variable for Y.  However, for causal chain (i), this measure of variable importance is not explanatory: X2 very clearly drives Y, thus should not be considered to have zero explanatory importance!
+In practice, a linear model does not actually differentiate which of the two causal chains are at play.
+So the variable importance might be accidentally explanatory in the second causal chain, but not generally explanatory.
+It more generally a measure of predictive power, though as mentioned, just one story of predictive power among many.

+# Linear Regression vs Random Forest
 "Linear regression is a classical parametric method which requires explicit modeling of nonlinearities and interactions, if necessary.
 It is known to be reasonably robust, if the number of observations n is distinctly larger than the number of variables p (n>p).
 With more variables than observations (p>n or even p>>n), linear regression